article banner

 Synchronizing coroutines

-It is not uncommon to use join from Job for synchronizing coroutines.
+It is not uncommon to use join from Job to synchronize coroutines.
 For instance, if you want to make sure that an operation is started after another coroutine is finished, you can use join from the job of the first coroutine.

 class SomeService( private val scope: CoroutineScope ) { fun startTasks() { val job = scope.launch { // ... } scope.launch { // ... job.join() // ... } } }

-An exceptionally useful class for synchronizing coroutines is CompletableDeferred.
-It represents a deferred value with a completion function.
-So it is like a box for a value, that can be completed with a value (complete) or an exception (completeExceptionally), and that has a waiting point, where coroutine can wait using await until this CompletableDeferred is completed.
+An exceptionally useful class for synchronizing coroutines is CompletableDeferred, which represents a deferred value with a completion function.
+So, CompletableDeferred is like a box for a value that can be completed with a value (complete) or an exception (completeExceptionally); it also has a waiting point, where a coroutine can wait using await until this CompletableDeferred is completed.

 import kotlinx.coroutines.* fun main(): Unit = runBlocking { val deferred = CompletableDeferred<String>() launch { println("Starting first") delay(1000) deferred.complete("Test") delay(1000) println("First done") } launch { println("Starting second") println(deferred.await()) // Wait for deferred to complete println("Second done") } } // Starting first/Starting second // (1 sec) // Test // Second done // (1 sec) // First done